 I would love to explain my absence by saying I have been sailing around the Caribbean.
 Or visiting the islands of the South Pacific.
 But no, I have been here all along.
 Watching my website crash (literally) and burn.
 But I think it’s back.

 And wonder what the heck is going on.
-I had no sooner said just that when it came to my attention that I could blame it all on Mercury retrograde.
-With that explanation in hand, everything felt normal again.
-Which should probably say something (not flattering, I am sure) in and of itself.
+I could blame it all on Mercury retrograde.
+With that explanation, everything felt normal again.
+Which should probably say something in and of itself.

 - 2 cups all-purpose flour